- Explainer Video for Business

 How much does an explainer video cost?

-If you’re planning to create a huge marketing asset like an explainer video, you’ll want to make sure you have the budget and something you can reflect on to measure the ROI of every dollar you put into it.
+If you plan to create a huge marketing asset like an explainer video, you’ll want to ensure you have the budget and something you can reflect on to measure the ROI of every dollar you put into it.

 Considering that, the first thing that comes to mind is the investment required to produce one that meets your industry standards.
-But as you can imagine, there is no set price for explainer video production.
+But as you can imagine, explainer video production has no set price.

-However, several factors explain the cost of explainer video production.
-These factors can help you better understand how much you should budget for explainer videos in our times.
+Also, several factors can affect the cost of explainer video production.
+These factors can help you better understand how much you should budget for animation explainer videos in our times.